S-P-R/News-Headline-Word-Clouds/scraper/README.md

 ## Installation & Configuration

-The following steps must be taken before the scraper can be used:
+After getting the code for the scraper the following steps must be taken before it can be run:

 1. **Install python3:** Ensure that python3 has been installed
-2. **Install Dependencies:** Install the project's dependencies, listed in the requirements.txt file of the scraper's folder:
+2. **Install Dependencies:** Install the scraper's dependencies, listed in the requirements.txt file of the scraper's folder:

     ```shell
     pip install -r requirements.txt